afroximity/snatcher/README.md

 ## Features

-- **Automagic Discovery**: No need to guess your hashed filenames. `snatcher` sees whatever the HTML references for your “main” script.
+- **Automagic Discovery**: No need to guess your hashed filenames. `snatcher-cli` sees whatever the HTML references for your “main” script.
 - **Selective Recovery**: It **omits** all the `node_modules` or `webpack`-related stuff in the sourcemap, focusing on your own code.
 - **Image Stub Replacement**: Spots lines like `__webpack_public_path__ + "static/media/Logo.123abc.png"` and fetches the **real** image file for you.
 - **JSON Reporting**: You get a `snatch-report.json` summarizing the job, listing packages that might be in your `node_modules`, etc.